-Adelphi is an international university with students joining us from 35 states and more than 50 nations overseas.
+Adelphi is an international university with students joining us from 40 states and more than 55 nations overseas.
 It provides a true cosmopolitan atmosphere, in which the most and best of academic life is available.

 Adelphi maintains five diverse residential communities to meet the needs of all our students.
+A sixth residence hall opens in Fall 2003.
 Each residence hall is supervised by a full-time professional residence hall director with a bachelor's or master's degree in an appropriate field (e.g., psychology, counseling, education).
 At Adelphi, residence hall directors are professionals with a strong personal commitment to their duties, who live and work in the building year-round and supervise a staff of well-trained graduate and undergraduate resident assistants.
 Together, they sponsor hundreds of educational and social events and activities for residents throughout the year.